-By contrast, civilian protection is our top priority.
-We established a special commission and assigned representatives for each province and district.
-They have commenced dispatching delegations to visit the provinces and assess civilian casualties, identify the factors and perpetrators and look for ways to prevent civilian casualties.
-In addition, in situations were a Mujahideen member has been negligent, he is investigated and victims get assistance.
-Many times such efforts triggered the loss of Islamic Emirate employees.
-While the civilian casualties prevention committee are travelling to hear public grievances and raise awareness amongst Mujahideen about avoiding civilian casualties and as well hardship, they should not be targeted by invader and puppet administration forces.
-Their service and efforts should be valued, but instead the invader and puppet targeted the members of this committee more than any other unit and as of now the deputy of the commission, Mullah Abdul Manan, one provincial head and 13 other members of the commission have been killed, one injured and one other have been detained.
+The protection of civilians is a top priority for the Islamic Emirate of Afghanistan, therefore it established a special commission for the protection of civilians and assigned representatives for each province and district.
+The Emirate has also started sending delegations to provinces to raise awareness about Taliban, assess civilian casualties, and identify the factors and perpetrators, as well as, explore ways to prevent civilian casualties.
+In addition, when a Mujahid is found negligent, he will be prosecuted in accordance to the law and the victims will receive assistance.
+Most of the times, these efforts have resulted in the loss of Islamic Emirate officials.
+The members of the Civilian Protection Commission are operating in their specific areas to raise awareness of Mujahideen about civilian protection while facing a lot of difficulties, therefore, their efforts should be appreciated, and they should not be targeted by the forces of the invaders and the puppet administration.
+However, these members have been regularly targeted and as of now, the Deputy of the Commission, Mullah Abdul Manan, a Provincial Head and 13 other members of the Commission have been killed, one injured and one other was detained by the invading forces and puppet administration.

-The Islamic Emirate of Afghanistan and complaint commission released last year a complete report on civilian casualties at the end of 2018 where civilian casualties were accurately attributed to the parties to the conflict.
-Please read the report and see how the Islamic Emirate Mujahideen are taking much caution and how the invaders and puppet administration carelessly killed people and inflicted property damage
+The Civilian Protection and Complaint Commission of the Islamic Emirate of Afghanistan released a report last year - at the end of 2018 -on civilian casualties in which the number of causalities were accurately attributed to all parties to the conflict.
+Please read the report and see how the Islamic Emirate Mujahideen have taken enough caution in this regard and how the invaders and puppet administration have carelessly killed civilians and caused property damage.

-UNAMA claims full impartiality; however, there is a complete difference in the language addressed to the Islamic Emirate and invaders in the text and terminology of the report, particularly in the recommendations.
-Impartiality should be kept between the two parties and if recommendations are given for the Islamic Emirate to stop specific tactics, recommendations should also be given for the Americans to stop raids and bombardment on civilian houses.
+Despite UNAMA claims to be impartial, there is a stark contrast between the language used in the report for the Islamic Emirate and the invaders, especially the terminology and examples used in the part regarding recommendations.
+It is therefore important for UNAMA to maintain impartiality between the two parties.
+There are recommendations addressed to the Islamic Emirate to stop specific tactics, similar recommendations should be given to the Americans in order to stop raids and bombardments on civilian houses.

-Although we strongly reject the report, we show respect for the recommendations on civilian protection from UNAMA or any other human rights organization and will implement it practically.
+Although we strongly reject this report, we respect the recommendations by UNAMA or any other human rights organization related to the protection of civilians and will implement these recommendations.